karlroush/NLP_solver_semantris/README.md

 # NLP_solver_semantris
-This tool uses a combination of Merriam-Webster's Thesaurus API and an NLP model built from Google News data to solve the Google Experiment [Semantris](https://research.google.com/semantris/).
+This tool uses a computer vision in combination with Merriam-Webster's Thesaurus API and a NLP model built from Google News data to solve the Google Experiment [Semantris](https://research.google.com/semantris/).
 You can read about Google's development of Semantris at [https://experiments.withgoogle.com/semantris](https://experiments.withgoogle.com/semantris)

 *This progam is  not faster than a human, though this could simply be a limitation of my avaible processing power.*